strimzi/strimzi-kafka-bridge/README.md

 ## Docker image

-This is a simple Docker image which containes the server application as a fat JAR with all dependencies related to Vert.x Proton and the AMQP - Kafka Bridge.
+This is a simple Docker image which contains the server application as a fat JAR with all dependencies related to Vert.x Proton and the AMQP - Kafka Bridge.

 ## AMQP Senders